 Threat Factors and Trends

-The key industry factors and trends will likely affect the general level of competition, as outlined in porter’s five, include supplier power, buyer power, competitive rivalry, threat of substitution, and threat of new entry.
-UNH’s competition is in the industry is moderate to fierce with competition like Aetna, Anthem, Cigna, and Humana.
+The key industry factors and trends that affect the general level of competition are supplier power, buyer power, competitive rivalry, threat of substitution, and threat of new entry.
+UNH’s competition in the industry is moderate to strong with Aetna, Anthem, Cigna, and Humana as competitors.
 Threat of substitution not only comes from other providers, but the social insurance option offered by the government in the form of universal health care or national health insurance.
-Also, the populations who have the option for free medical insurance will less likely to explore the offerings of private insurance.

 Threat Factors & Trends: General Level of Competition (Porter’s 5+2)